Benefits you can claim if you are not working or are on a low income

 Help with health costs

-You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits, including Tax Credits and Universal Credit.
+You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits Universal Credit (or one of the old benefits it replaces).

 Warm Homes Discount